 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

 - Use active sourdough starter - If you'd rather make this recipe with active sourdough starter instead of sourdough discard, you can.
 To do so, omit the yeast and replace the sourdough discard with active starter (in a 1:1 substitute).
-You may also need to adjust the rise times.
+You will also need to adjust the rise times.

 - Use pears - This recipe would also work well with pears instead of apples!